 - No packages, totes, backpacks, purses, briefcases, etc. are allowed.

-- No food or drink unless specifically allowed by Disability Services staff.
+- No food or drink unless specifically allowed by Accessibility Services staff.

 - Once you begin a test, you may not leave the testing room under any circumstances prior to completion of the test.
 Exceptions may apply to certain students.